 - a. be at least 18 years of age.
 If a student is 16 or 17 years of age during admission, a legal guardian also has to sign in the application for admission. - b. present proof of secondary education (high school diploma or college transcript or GED certificate) or - c.
-Pass Wonderlic Basic Skills Test if student does not have HS/GED. - d.
-Note: Prospective students who have some education and /or work experience but did not receive high school diploma would be given an opportunity to take the Wonderlic Basic Skills Test which measures for basic verbal and math test for adults for training program eligibility as follows: TEST: Wonderlic Basic Skills Test (Ability to Benefit) SCORE: 200 verbal / 210 quantitative skill of 500 (Note: Administer with paper & pencil and score using PC software) - e. not be listed on the Nurse Aide Registry in "revoked" status, or - f. not be listed as unemployable on the Employee Misconduct Registry (EMR), or - g. not have been convicted of a criminal offense listed in the Texas Health and Safety Code \$250.006
+Pass Wonderlic Basic Skills Test if student does not have HS/GED.
+Prospective students who have some education and /or work experience but did not receive high school diploma would be given an opportunity to take the Wonderlic Basic Skills Test which measures reading, writing and analytical ability. - d. not be listed on the Nurse Aide Registry in "revoked" status, or - e. not be listed as unemployable on the Employee Misconduct Registry (EMR), or - f. not have been convicted of a criminal offense listed in the Texas Health and Safety Code \$250.006